Muppity/SQL-Project-Repo/Readme.md

 ## The purpose is mainly to support with extra material given in blog.

-###The code
+###The code used in this space is made mainly TSQL, with support in PoSH Json, or Terminal, depeding the requirements
-**The code used in this space is made mainly TSQL, with support in PoSH Json, or Terminal, depeding the requirements **of the project made.
+**of the project made.